vippsas/vipps-report-api/README.md

 If you're new to the platform, see
 [Getting started](https://developer.vippsmobilepay.com/docs/getting-started/)
 for information about API keys, product activation, and the test environment.

+## Versions

+* This documents version 2 of the API, `report/v2`.
+The documentation for `report/v1`
+  is available on GitHub at <https://github.com/vippsas/vipps-report-api/tree/v1>.
+* As of this writing, only version 1 is available in production.
+The version 1 is considered a *beta version* and support will be removed within some months.
+* Version 2 of the API will be available within some weeks.